 Our recommended reading guide for Ireland

 If you are considering driving around Ireland we used Autoeurope for the 3 weeks.
 We found the roads easy to navigate.
 There are some toll roads depending on where you are driving to and from.
+For our full itinerary, mileage, costs, what to see and do read more here.

 We always recommend that you take out travel insurance.